loomnetwork/loom-sdk-documentation/docs/zh-CN/deploy-loom-mainnet.md

 ## First Steps with the Developer Dashboard

-This page shows you how to deploy your first smart contract to Loom Basechain.
+This page shows you how to deploy your first smart contract to Basechain.
 Note that you only need to do this once you go live, and it costs 1400 Loom a year to deploy to Basechain.

 First, head over to our [Developer Dashboard](https://dashboard.dappchains.com/login).
 We offer 3 different ways in which you can connect and sign transactions: